 Stage 1: Complete the online application form

-The application form is very in depth and must be filled in completely and correctly.
-Make sure you read the requirement of each stage thoroughly as failure to pass each section will see the end of your application.
+- Make sure you read the requirement of each stage thoroughly as failure to pass each section will reject your application.

 Stage 2: If successful at a Dyfed Powys Interview you will progress to the Police SEARCH® Assessment Centre